 We started by visiting the most famous Pandal of the city in Khairatabad.
 A huge Ganpati stood tall surrounded by a thick yellow border promoting Idea cellular.
-I almost felt as if he is the brand ambassador of the company.
+I almost felt as if he is the brand ambassador for the company.
 The laddu he was holding in his hand weighs around 4000 kgs.
-There was a crane stationed there to put the Laddu in his hand and may be, hold it there.
+There was a crane stationed there to put the Laddu in his hand and maybe, hold it there.
 Since it was raining and it was still afternoon, we could get on top of the building opposite the idol.
 And admire the upper half of the statue that had four faces of Ganesha, one on top of the other and two on the side with a Naga hood behind it.
 This was strange iconography for me, but there was a far bigger variety waiting ahead.

 The size of the idol can be estimated from how it makes the crane look like a toy.
 If you look at the man standing on the trunk, you would know that the face itself is 7-8 feet tall.

 We drove through the Begum Bazar, and this was supposed to be the area we wanted to walk around, but there was no way to stop and park.
 So we slowly drove through the colorful bazaars selling Ganesh idols and all the other accessories to decorate the deity.
 We managed to park around Purana Pul.
 From here we walked down a lane towards Dhoolpet and it was an experience.